CebolaLab/scRNA/README.md

 Note...sctransform was used by the Satija lab in their 2022 [publication](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02584-9#Sec8)

 "In particular, two recent studies proposed to use generalized linear models (GLMs), where cellular sequencing depth was included as a covariate, as part of scRNA-seq preprocessing workflows.
 Our sctransform [9] approach utilizes the Pearson residuals from negative binomial regression as input to standard dimensional reduction techniques, while GLM-PCA [10] focuses on a generalized version of principal component analysis (PCA) for data with Poisson-distributed errors.
 More broadly, multiple techniques aim to learn a latent state that captures biologically relevant cellular heterogeneity using either matrix factorization or neural networks [11–13], alongside a defined error model that describes the variation that is not captured by the latent space.

+- [(Brüning et al. 2022)](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giac001/6515741) filter cells using the R packages DropletUtils and then use `Seurat` for downstream analysis, retaining cells with gene counts \>200 and \<2,500 and a mitochondrial content \<10%.
+- [Xu et al. (2021)](https://academic.oup.com/hmg/article/30/5/370/6131713?login=false#supplementary-data) "removed doublet cells using “DoubletFinder”.
+Then we use the function “decontX” of “celda” to correct the probable cross containment.
+Then the corrected expression matrix was processed by “Seurat V3.14”.
+For the quality control, cells with 0~30000 UMIs, 200~5000 genes, and less than 50% mitochondrial expression percentage were filtered out for the next analysis."

+For single-nuclei RNA, [Hardwick et al. (2022)](https://www.nature.com/articles/s41587-022-01231-3) excluded nuclei with unique gene counts >7,500 or <200 or >4% mitochondrial gene expression.
+UMI numbers and mitochondrial gene expression % were regressed from each nucleus and the matrix was log-normalised and scaled to 10,000 reads per cell.
+Performed both tSNE and UMAP non-lnear reduction techniques... cell types assigned by canonical marker genes for each cluster... cell type annotation confirmed by aligning to <other data>.
+(Hardwick et al. 2022, Nature Biotechnology).